Akinyemibolatito/Hotel-resevation-dataset/README.md

+Steps Taken:

+Data Import
+Data Cleaning
+Data Exploration
+Comparable SQL Analysis
+Tableau Visualization

+FINAL Observation
+Notable findings include substantial ADR spikes on January 7, 2015, and a peak in November, indicating seasonal patterns.
+Transient-Party customers dominate revenue, emphasizing the need for strategic alignment.
+Corporate bookings lead, while Travel Agents/Operators (TA/TO) play a significant role.
+Room type occupancy analysis reveals November as a peak period, with Room A being most occupied.
+Average Room Rate exhibits an 85.98% increase from 2015 to 2017, underscoring pricing dynamics.
+The dataset also highlights trends in average length of stay and cancellation rates.
+Count of bookings by country identifies Portugal (PRT) as the leader, contributing 37.79% of total bookings.
+In summary, this dataset provides a rich source for strategic decision-making, customer-centric approaches, and revenue optimization in the dynamic hospitality industry.

+Entire process flow
 # Hotel-resevation-dataset
 The hotel reservation dataset offers a detailed exploration of booking dynamics, customer behaviors, and revenue patterns The hotel reservation dataset offers a detailed exploration of booking dynamics, customer behaviors, and revenue patterns within the hospitality industry.
 Spanning a timeframe from 2015 to 2017, the dataset encompasses diverse dimensions of hotel operations, shedding light on occupancy rates, pricing dynamics, booking channels, room types, and cancellation trends.